 Beyond this, the accessories should be convenient.
 The best cheap vacuum cleaners have onboard attachment housing, meaning the attachments fit on the vacuum handle or base.
 Some vacuums store the attachments in a separate bag, which isn't the best choice.
 In a busy household, they tend to get lost.
 In addition to convenient storage, vacuum accessories should also be easy to attach to and detach from the hose.

 Help & Support: Peace of Mind From the Manufacturer

-Budget vacuums typically require more assembly than higher-priced models.
+Budget vacuums typically require more assembly than higher priced models.
 While assembly is usually straightforward, it still is additional work you should plan on doing before you can use your vacuum.
 Therefore, if you have questions or run into a problem, receiving support from the manufacturer is of utmost importance.

 The best budget vacuum manufacturers have customer service that is accessible through multiple avenues, such as phone, email and live chat.
 They also offer extended hours.
 Whether it's the night or a weekend, customer service can help you with assembly, teach you more about different features or help you resolve any technical issues.
-Finally, and more importantly, a good manufacturer warranty will provide you peace of mind.
+Finally, and more importantly, a good manufacturer warranty will provide you with peace of mind.
 Most manufacturers provide at least a one-year warranty, but the best budget vacuum manufacturers provide a warranty of two years or more.

 Cheap vacuums are ideal for many situations, whether you're starting out in a small space or needing an extra vacuum on a separate floor so you don't have to haul one up and down stairs.
-Sure, more expensive vacuums have specialized features you won't find with the models in this lineup, but you don't have to spend a lot of money to get high-quality performance as long as you're willing to sacrifice a few extras.
+Sure, more expensive vacuums have more suction and specialized features you won't find with the models in this lineup, but you don't have to spend a lot of money to get high-quality performance as long as you're willing to sacrifice a few extras.